pnnl/pca-analysis/SIMS_PCA/SIMS_PCA/README.md

 ---
 # SIMS-PCA

-Created by Peishi Jiang, modified by Qian Zhao
+Created by Peishi Jiang, modified by Qian Zhao and Cole Welch

 SIMS-PCA is a Python-based library that (1) performs PCA analysis on SIMS experiment data; and (2) generate a word-based report.